kijiproject/kiji/kijiproject.github.com/_posts/tutorials/express-recommendation/DEVEL/2012-01-01-express-language.md

 the number of spendy users by state, and writes the result of that to an output file.

 This script expects two files in the directory you run it from:

-  1. "user-file.txt" which contains user data in the form "username stateID totalSpent" on each line.
+1.  "user-file.txt," which contains user data in the form "username stateID totalSpent" on each line.
 2.  "state-names.txt" which contains a mapping from state IDs to state names in the form "numericalID stateName" on each line, for example "1 California".

 A detailed description of each part follows the script.

 {% highlight scala %}

-// Read data from a text file. val input = TextLine("user-file.txt")
+// Read data from a text file. val input = TextLine("user-file.txt").read

 // Split each line on spaces into the fields username, stateId, and totalSpent. val userDataInput = input.map('line -> ('username, 'stateId, 'totalSpent)) { line: String =>